 Close the cover by running the zip from the bottom of the cover up to the end of the zip and back.
 Tuck the excess zip inside the cover ensuring the lanyard is visible.
 Repeat the folding of the right side of the chamber by folding up the bottom of the chamber.

-Fold the outside edge of the chamber so that it is inside the cover.
+Fold the outside edge of the chamber so the operating head is upper most with the lanyard extending down outside the cover